OctopusDeploy/blog/blog/2021-08/using-remote-backend-with-terraform/index.md

 ## Creating an external feed

-Next, we need to configure Octopus Deploy to use our GitHub repository as a [package feed](https://octopus.com/docs/packaging-applications/package-repositories/github-feeds).
+Next, you need to configure Octopus Deploy to use your GitHub repository as a [package feed](https://octopus.com/docs/packaging-applications/package-repositories/github-feeds).

 ![Octopus GitHub Feed](octopus-external-feed.png)